mgreystone/generator-mgreystone-webpack-react/README.md

 All the webpack generators are way too complicated.
-This includes webpack & babel.
-No framework dependendies.
+This includes webpack, babel, & react.